-'Later, [when he] grows up, [if] a scorpion bites [him] - nothing [will happen]'
+'Later, [when he] grows up, [if] a scorpion bites [him]- nothing [will happen]'

-This lone marking contrasts sharply with the younger signers' narratives, in which 18% and 30%, resp., of the IPs are characterized by linguistic facial expressions, primarily, brow raise, as shown in the first IP of Figures 5 and 6, and/or squint.
-It seems then, that linguistic use of facial expression becomes part of the prosodic system later than manual rhythmic cues, with and head and body position somewhere in between.
+This lone marking contrasts sharply with the two younger signers' narratives, in which 18% and 30% of the IPs, respectively, are characterized by linguistic facial expressions, primarily, brow raise (as shown in the first IP of Figs. 5 and 6), and/or squint.
+It seems then, that linguistic use of facial expression (intonation) becomes part of the prosodic system later than manual timing cues, with head and body position somewhere in between.

-4.3.
-Alignment of linguistic cues, mimesis, and gradience.
+5.3.
+Alignment of linguistic cues, depiction, and gradience

 The older signers average 2.3 and 2.5 aligned prosodic cues, whereas for the younger ones the number is much higher - 3.7 and 4.
 There are two reasons for this difference.
-One is the fact that younger signers are more likely to use linguistic facial expression, as described in 4.2, increasing the number of prosodic cues overall.
-The other is a general disruption of prosodic organization with non-prosodic movement in the older signers, as a result of mimesis or pantomime.
+One is the fact that younger signers are more likely to use linguistic facial expression, as described in section 5.2, increasing the number of prosodic cues overall.
+The other is a general disruption of prosodic organization with non-linguistic body movement in the older signers, as a result of depiction or pantomime-like productions.

-We distinguish pantomime from signing by invoking a distinction between a mimetic replica and a symbol (Sandler, 2009b).
+We distinguish depiction from signing by invoking a distinction between a mimetic replica and a symbol (Sandler, 2009).
 Mimetic replicas are mimes in the sense that the hands are the hands and the body is the body; the hands are not used independently to symbolize a referent or action, as they are in symbolic signs.
-The rhythm of a pantomimic expression is governed by extra-linguistic factors, which interfere with the rhythmic flow of signing.
-It is certainly not the case that the older signers are restricted to pantomime; the majority of their communication consists of strings of signs.
-However, pantomime does occur in their language, and when it does, movements of the hands, head, or body disrupt the flow of prosody.
+This is what we call 'depiction' here.
+The movement of the hands and body in a depictive expression is governed by extra-linguistic factors, which interfere with the rhythmic flow of signing.
+It is certainly not the case that the older signers are restricted to depiction; the majority of their communication consists of strings of signs.
+However, depiction does occur in their language, and when it does, movements of the hands, head, and/or body disrupt the flow of prosody.

-&lt;sup>11 Since some lexical signs evolved from mimetic forms, an additional criterion for distinguishing mime from sign is conventionalization.
+7 Since some lexical signs evolved from depictive forms, an additional criterion for distinguishing depiction from sign is conventionalization.
 In a new language with an unstable lexicon, this criterion is more difficult to substantiate.